Cycling for Seniors: Smart, Safe, and Life-Changing Tips for Riders Over 60

 Is cycling safe for people over 70?

-Yes, with the right bike and precautions.
-Start slow, ride flat routes, and focus on balance and visibility.
+Yes, with the right precautions.
+Start slow, ride flat routes, and focus on visibility and balance.

 How often should seniors cycle?

 3–5 days a week is ideal.
-Aim for 30 minutes of moderate riding per session to maintain health and mobility.
+Aim for 30 minutes of moderate riding per session.

 Comments